YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

 disclose their returns, making it so I couldn't run my own analysis.
 That said, I found a [Quora answer](https://www.quora.com/What-kind-of-Sharpe-ratio-does-Renaissance-Technologies-have/answer/Vladimir-Novakovski) that sheds some light on the Sharpe ratio they are achieving.
-It's very impressive to say the least:
+It's very impressive, to say the least:

 > The Medallion fund, around since 1988, had a Sharpe ratio around 2 for a
 > while, then after the mid-90s, they made a number of improvements (and rolled